United States Courthouse, Hammond

-The United States Courthouse in Hammond, Ind., is located on a 6.9-acre site bound by the city's historic Hohman Avenue to the west, Clinton Street to the north, Lyman Avenue to the east, and East Douglas Street to the south.
+The U.S. Courthouse in Hammond, Ind., is located on a 6.9-acre site bound by the city's historic Hohman Avenue to the west, Clinton Street to the north, Lyman Avenue to the east, and East Douglas Street to the south.
 The building includes three District courtrooms (including one Special Proceeding) and two Magistrate and Bankruptcy courtrooms.

 Completed in 2002, the building continues to receive awards for sustainable practices and tenant satisfaction, including the Outstanding Building of the Year (TOBY) award in the Earth Category for suburban Chicagoland and a 360 Performance Award, both from the Building Owners and Managers Association (BOMA), in 2010 and 2011.
 In fact, the building has won a local TOBY every year since 2008.

 Property Managers: Rich Falzone and Fred Peller

 For more building information or service calls, contact the Hammond Desk of the Greater Chicagoland Service Center using the information in the top right box on this page.
 For other federal government information, call 1-800-FED-INFO.